-When creating a rub, most people wouldn’t think of adding coffee to the mix.
-But the acidity levels of coffee replicate tannins in wine, which allow amplification of flavors.
-But it doesn't stop there.
-Coffee rub on meat can also act as a tenderizer, making it softer and enhancing the moisture by creating a sealed crust of flavor.
+When creating a rub, most people wouldn’t think of adding coffee to the mix, but we’re here to tell you that’s a big mistake.
+The flavor profile of ground coffee amplifies the flavor of meat, helping to create an awesome dinner.
+This is because of tannins, these magical chemical compounds naturally found in coffee (as well as tea, wine, chocolate, and more).
+Coffee rubbed steak (and coffee rub in general) is more tender, because the coffee creates a sealed crust of flavor.
 Giving your bbq a massage of spices that are a little bit smoky, a little bit spicy, and a whole lot of rock ‘n roll is nothing short of yummy, and it results in an awesome dinner!
 Here are a few recipes that will make you a believer.

 COFFEE RUBBED STEAK

 Kick it up a notch with this coffee rubbed steak.
 A simple and elegant way to prepare any steak, the coffee rub is easy to make with only 8 ingredients.

 - 1 lb grass-fed skirt, flank or flat iron steak